devrm/walletmanager/README.md

 In order to test the API the chrome extension postman (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) can be used.

 The file "Stone Wallet Manager.postman_collection.json" file can be imported into the extension for sample usage and testing purposes.
-It contains the authentication mechanism samples as well (both valid and invalid tokens).
+It contains the authentication mechanism samples as well (with both valid and invalid tokens) and user/password information.